 On May 12, 2009 we were presented with a court order for a hearing, initiated by Janos Salca, inventor of our RiverPower technology.
 In the court documents made available to us by Mr. Salca alleges that at the signing of our Invention Transfer Agreement, dated May 24, 2006 we intentionally mislead him as to our intent to develop his technology.
 On June 22, 2009 our Legal Counsel attended the court hearing (the hearing took place at Metropolitan Court, Budapest) on the inventor's motion to annul the invention transfer agreement.
 At this hearing the judge asked us to submit documentation showing our continued development of our RiverPower technology as proof that we are in fact working towards a commercial product as opposed to the claim of the inventor that we are not.
 As per this ruling our legal counsel submitted all required document to the court.
 A second hearing on this issue was held on January 15, 2010 (hearing took place at Metropolitan Court, Budapest.)
 In this hearing the judge asked Janos Salca to withdraw his claims and Us to mediate a mutually agreeable resolution.
-He set a third and final hearing for September of 2010, also the be held at Metropolitan Court in Budapest.
-As of this date we have not heard from Janos Salca on his willingness to discuss his withdrawal of his claim.
+He set a third and final hearing for September of 2010, also to be held at Metropolitan Court in Budapest.